-Want to cover general maintenance too?
-No problem.
-Our industry-leading EnduranceAdvantage™ plan is the most comprehensive protection program on the market, reimbursing up to $3,500 in maintenance costs per year.
-From oil changes to tire rotations, simply take your vehicle to the nearest ASE Certified auto repair shop, show proof of your membership, and we’ll take care of the rest.
-You don’t have to spend a dime.
+Endurance also offers general maintenance packages for your vehicle.
+The industry-leading EnduranceAdvantage™ plan provides reimbursement of up to $3,500 in maintenance costs per year for services such as oil changes and tire rotations.
+Simply take your vehicle to the nearest ASE Certified auto repair shop, show proof of your coverage, pay your deductible (if one is included in your contract), and Endurance will take care of the rest.

 Request a free, no-obligation quote on an auto protection plan or visit the Endurance Learning Center for more helpful information and resources.

 With the weather slowly beginning to warm and a seasonal change on the horizon, handling springtime maintenance should be at the forefront of your mind.
 By taking action now, you..

 Expert Auto Tips

 With the colder months winding down, it is the perfect time to take care of any overdue maintenance tasks or repair any issues on your vehicle before spring.
 Whether you..

 Over time, you may have noticed that your vehicle seemingly gets fewer miles per gallon (mpg) despite the fact that mechanics have checked it and verified nothing is visibly wrong...

 Since opening her ASE Certified repair shop in 1979, Ayers Automotive Repairs, Nikki has devoted much of her professional life to providing dependable, trustworthy auto repair services in her local community.
 Her team of certified technicians has helped thousands of car owners for over 40 years by offering various services from general repairs to handicapped vehicles.